 Now let me spell out a few specific implications for BYU inherent in the Prophet’s precept and practice of seeking learning by study and by faith.
 I could mention many more, such as the implications for hiring, tenuring, and faculty development that flow from the imperative to engage in lifelong learning.

 First, lifelong learning must be a fundamental institutional goal at BYU.
 Many universities embrace lifelong learning as an institutional objective because it is a practical necessity whose importance is becoming ever more apparent in a world witnessing a rapid knowledge explosion.
 For us at BYU, lifelong learning is more than a practical necessity: It is a gospel imperative.
-We understand that we are on earth to learn; that “the glory of God is intelligence”;36 that “intelligence is the great object of our holy religion,”37 as Joseph put it; and that a “man is saved no faster than he gains knowledge.”38 Of all universities, BYU ought to be committed to lifelong learning as a matter of principle.
+We understand that we are on earth to learn; that “the glory of God is intelligence”;36 that “intelligence is the great object of our holy religion,”37 as early Church leaders put it; and that a “man is saved no faster than he gains knowledge.”38 Of all universities, BYU ought to be committed to lifelong learning as a matter of principle.
 It is deeply rooted in our doctrine and in our history.

 It follows that faculty as well as students must be lifelong learners.
 All Latter-day Saints are under the same gospel imperative to be energetically and passionately committed to learning.
 But as faculty we have a special obligation to become lifelong learners, for learning enlivens teaching.
 This is why research is so crucial at a fine “teaching university” like BYU.
 And research is not valuable only because it gives us more—and more current—things to teach.
 Our students also benefit from seeing us as learners rather than as know-it-all authorities.
 This is one of the best features of mentored-student research at BYU.
 But it can occur in more pedestrian ways as well.
 For example, when I teach writing, I generally try to do one or two assignments myself, then bring my draft to class and open my work up to critique.
 I discuss the problems I faced as a writer and the strengths and weaknesses of my draft.
 It makes me feel vulnerable, but I think that my students learn more when they see me as a learner.
 Similarly, I recently audited a Spanish class.
 It was humbling to be an adult learner—not to be the authority, not even always to be the sharpest tack in the class.
 It made me admire Joseph even more—a translator, seer, and revelator willing to study Hebrew grammar alongside his brethren.